ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 ### Difficulty is deleted

-Not "unused" — **gone**.
+Not "unused" but **gone**.
 There is no easy/medium/hard tier, no per-question difficulty field, no difficulty metadata for analytics.
 A quiz pulls 15 random from the chapter's 30.
 Rationale: who is to say what a given person finds easy.